avithe-great/cart-service/README.md

 # cart-service
 ## Introducing the Application
 The application that we will build is a simple shopping cart.
-It’s a simple application but it will help us demonstrate how BDD can help develop.
+It’s a simple application but it will help us demonstrate how Behavior-driven Development(BDD) can help develop.
 Let’s start by listing our requirements for this shopping cart:

 * It should allow the user to add items,